cloudposse/atmos/website/docs/cli/commands/describe/describe-workflows.md

 <br/>

-When `--output map` flag is passed, the output of the command is a map of workflow manifest file names to a list of workflows defined in each manifest.
+When the `--output map` flag is passed, the output of the command is a map of workflow manifests to the lists of workflows defined in each manifest.
 For example:

 ```shell
 atmos describe workflows -o map